GregTheMadMonk/noaftodo/README.md

 ![NOAFtodo workflow](workflow.gif)

-### Features
+### Current and future features
-* minimalisic interface written with ncurses
+- [x] minimalisic interface written with ncurses
-* multiple lists between which tasks can be moved
+- [x] multiple lists between which tasks can be moved
-* primitive TODO list management: add and remove tasks with dues, marking tasks as completed, filtering failed, completed, upcomig and uncategorized tasks
+- [x] primitive TODO list management: add and remove tasks with dues, marking tasks as completed, filtering failed, completed, upcomig and uncategorized tasks
-* a daemon that can work in background, track tasks dues and completion and is able to execute custom commands on certain events (like sending notifications)
+- [x] a daemon that can work in background, track tasks dues and completion and is able to execute custom commands on certain events (like sending notifications)
-* bugs
+- [x] bugs
+- [ ] task-specific events
+- [ ] option to configure program with source-code only
+- [ ] \(not a feature really\) documentation

 Default list is created as **~/.noaftodo-list** and delault config is copied to **~/.config/noaftodo.conf**.